daniehej/docs_njn/README.md

 ## Contents

 ### [QSPI-NOR Flashing Guide](qspi-flash.md)
-Guide to flashing QSPI-NOR in order to boot JetPack ≥ 4.5.
+Guide to flashing QSPI-NOR in order to use ready-made JetPack ≥ 4.5 images.

 ### [AAU Image Recipe](image-recipe.md)
 Guide to creating an image with various preinstalled packages for use in AAU.